Cancer Myth: Hair dyes and cancer

 Hair dyes come in two forms - oxidative (permanent) and non-oxidative (semi-permanent and rinses).
 Most studies have focused on the permanent or oxidative hair dyes.

-Over the years, much research has been conducted assessing the link between hair dyes and cancer.
+Over the years, considerable research has been conducted assessing the link between hair dyes and cancer.

 In 2002, the Yale school of Public Health studied 1200 women, half of whom had been diagnosed with breast cancer and half who were unaffected by the disease.
 The women were interviewed as to whether they had used hair dye, which colours and products they had used, and for how long and how often they had done so.
 The study found no connection between use of hair colour and development of breast cancer.2